Immediate Public Use of Former Caltrans Office Complex - Old Town San Diego SHP

 As required by CEQA, a range of alternatives have been prepared that “feasibly attain most of the basic objectives of the project but would avoid or substantially lessen any of the significant effects of the project…”

-CDPR is striving to meet the goal of providing public access as well as restoring the historical landscape of the site to be compatible with the National Register District.
-Removal of the Complex would meet the OTSDSHP General Plan’s goals to remove non-compatible modern era structures and re-create the nineteenth century landscape.
-Removal of the Complex would also provide an unimpeded view and improved entrance into OTSDHP from Taylor Street
+CDPR is striving to meet the goal of providing public access as well as restoring the historical landscape of the site to be compatible with the adjacent National Register District.
+Removal of the Complex would provide an unimpeded view and improved entrance into OTSDHP from Taylor Street.

 "State park looks to grow" - News Article

-This project will abate, demolish and remove the former Caltrans office buildings
+This project would abate, demolish and remove the former Caltrans office buildings

 located at the southwest corner of Juan and Taylor Streets, adjacent to Old Town San Diego

 State Historic Park.
-Also, part of this project is to construct an immediate
+Also, part of this project is the immediate public use (IPU) which would require

-resource protection and site work to establish a parking area, pedestrian circulation,
+preliminary archeological investigations, resource protection and site work to establish parking, pedestrian circulation, landscaping, and interpretive elements.

 Old Town San Diego State Historic Park (SHP) is located in San Diego California,